ACEmulator/ACE/docs/SINGLE_PLAYER_FIRST_RUN.md

    - `client_cell_1.dat`
    - `client_portal.dat`
    - `client_local_English.dat`
-   - `client_highres.dat` is optional for ACE.Server, although the client installation normally includes it.
+   - `client_highres.dat`
+   Keep the complete client installation together in one writable folder outside OneDrive and `Program Files`.
 3. Have MariaDB for Windows installed.
 Its Windows service may be running or stopped; the recommended private mode uses the installed programs to create a separate database and does not need the service's `root` password.
 The launcher does not bundle or download MariaDB.
 4. Download the current official ACE-World release package and extract its populated `ACE-World-Database-*.sql` file.
 Do not select the repository's `Database\Base\WorldBase.sql`; that file defines empty tables and cannot run a world.
 The launcher never downloads or trusts a database package on its own.